timmc/pellucida/README.md

 - Bugfixes:
     - Geocode maps no longer link to a map that labels the marker, now that Google Maps has been updated.
+    - Gallery layout shows uneven rows of images -- switch to multiple of column count
+    - Tag `Content:back yard` not showing up -- confirm it is even being included
 - Show mode switcher (or remover) now that modes are supported (involves some plumbing work)
 - Atom feed